Distance Learning FAQs

 Yes, beyond applying and registering for classes at LBCC online, there are many other LBCC resources available to you as a Distance Learning student.
 See the LBCC Online Student Services page on the Distance Learning Program website to browse the extensive LBCC services available online to DL students.

-Who can help me with technical questions?
+Who can help me with technical questions and technology support?